Recommended Hardware for Pix4D:

 - Step 1 (Initial Processing) benefits greatly from high clock speed, without much regard for core count.
 In small projects, this step can be 25-45% of the total processing time, making clock speed a big factor in that type of workload - but in larger projects, it may only be 10% or less of the total time.

 - Step 2 (Point Could and Mesh) utilizes all the cores in a CPU, and while clock speed is still a factor it definitely takes a back seat.
-This step is always the longest one of these three, and in large projects can take 70-80% of the total time.
-That makes high core count processors more appealing for bigger projects.
+This step is often the longest, especially on models, where there is no Step 3, making high core count processors more appealing for those projects.

 - Step 3 (DSM, Ortho, and Index) is only used when working with maps, and falls between Steps 1 and 2 in terms of how it uses the CPU.
 Core count is still important, but it seems like the number of cores used effectively is more limited.

-Because of the way that each step uses the CPU, and how Step 2 takes more of the overall processing time as projects get bigger, the best CPU depends on the sort of projects you are working with:
+Because of the way that each step uses the CPU differently, the best processor depends on the sort of projects you are working with:

-- AMD Threadripper 2990WX 3.0GHz (4.2GHz Max Turbo) 32 Core - Of the CPUs we have tested, AMD's top-end Threadripper performed the best when working with medium to large image sets.
-It has a staggering number of cores, which really shines during Step 2 - and since that takes a bigger chunk of processing time as projects get larger, this CPU excels with big jobs.
+- Large 3D Models: AMD Threadripper 2990WX 3.0GHz (4.2GHz Max Turbo) 32 Core - Of the CPUs we have tested, AMD's top-end Threadripper performed the best when working with large 3D models.
+It has a ton of cores, and while the lower per-core clock speeds kept it behind some of Intel's Core X chips when processing Step 3 in maps, this chip is faster in Step 2 and costs less as well.

-- Intel Core i9 9900K 3.6GHz (5.0GHz Max Turbo) 8 Core - This processor gets a special mention, since it is a lot less expensive than the models above and can actually be faster in very specific situations.
-If you work only with very small image sets (50 photos or fewer) and models, rather than maps, it does quite well.
-That is a very niche situation, so we don't have a Pix4D recommended system built around it, but if this sounds like what you do then contact our consultants and they can help put together a system.
+- Small 3D Models: Intel Core i9 9900K 3.6GHz (5.0GHz Max Turbo) 8 Core - If you are only working with smaller projects, where Step 1 takes up a bigger portion of the overall processing time, Intel's Core i9 9900K with very high clock speeds does quite well.
+That is a niche situation, so we don't have a Pix4D recommended system built around it, but if this sounds like what you do then contact our consultants and they can help put together a system.

 While most of the processing in Pix4D is done on the CPU, having a CUDA-compatible GPU can speed up processing in some parts of the calculations.
 Because of the CUDA requirement, only NVIDIA graphics cards can be utilized for this boost - and moreover, only a single GPU can be used at a time.
 That means one mid-range to high-end video card is all that you need for Pix4D.

-- GeForce RTX 2070 8GB - This is our go-to recommendation for Pix4D, as it performs in line with higher-end cards like the GTX 1080 Ti and RTX 2080 while costing less.
+- GeForce RTX 2070 8GB - This is our go-to recommendation for Pix4D, as it performs in line with higher-end cards like the RTX 2080 and Titan RTX while costing less.

-- GeForce GTX 1060 6GB - This older model video card isn't all that much slower than the RTX 2070 in Pix4D, so if you need to save some money it is a solid choice.
+- GeForce RTX 2060 6GB - This slightly lower model video card isn't all that much slower than the RTX 2070 in Pix4D, so if you need to save some money it is a solid choice.

 We also tested NVIDIA's Quadro series, which we found requires some customization of settings in order to work well.
 Even then, the performance is no better than GeForce models - so the only reason to use a Quadro would be if you run other applications on the same workstation which require one.
 In that case, make sure to check out the article in which we describe how to get the best performance from a Quadro card in Pix4D.